 [A summary of the region that will benefit (if multi-region, the proposal should document how the proposal will benefit the broader region).
 The proposal must define the applicable region and, while Research and Evaluation grantees do not need to meet certain EDA eligibility, investment rate, and application requirements described in 13 C.F.R. part 301, the proposal should document how the project will result in benefits that will mitigate distress factors in the applicable region;]

 The Regional Employability Skills Prototyping Project will impact the economic growth and resiliency of metro economies across the country by helping business, regional workforce intermediaries, and workers meet the basic employability skills challenge.
 Our Tier 1 prototype will directly impact the basic employability skills challenge in Greater Louisville.
-The Greater Louisville metro area consists of [geographic description] and [0,000,000] people. [additional context on Greater Louisville].
+The Greater Louisville metro area consists of a 7 county workforce area – Jefferson, Bullitt, Oldham, Trimble, Shelby, Spencer and Henry counties – that is embedded in a 12-county Metropolitan Statistical Area which includes 5 counties in Southern Indiana.
+The 7-county Greater Louisville workforce area has a population of _974,532.
+The unemployment rates in these counties reached over 9% at the height of the Great Recession, but have slowly fallen to the 3-5% range.
+Employment growth has been driven by a major surge in manufacturing employment due to two huge investments made by Ford Motor Company and GE Appliances (a Haier Company), as well as a steady climb in overall health care related employment.
+The region has also seen a steady and rising demand for information technology and business services jobs.
+And retail, hospitality and tourism jobs have also returned as the national and regional economies have improved.

+Despite the progress made since the height of the Great Recession, the region still faces a number of significant labor market challenges.
+The labor force participation rate for some counties continues to be well below the national average.
+Pockets of poverty in urban Louisville and rural parts of other counties are double or triple the rates for the overall region – and with those high poverty rates, a recent spike in homicides and drug overdoses point to the fact that economic recovery has still not reached all the region’s workers or families.
+A significant number of young adults either lack work experience altogether or do not demonstrate the employability skills required by employers, leading to long cycles of unemployment or underemployment.

 In addition to Greater Louisville, the project will have direct on-the-ground impact in five to seven other regions part of Tier 2 network.
 Our team will select regions to be part of the Tier 2 network from the National Fund for Workforce Solutions’ 35 regional workforce collaboratives that span metros and rural areas across the country.
 We will consult with EDA during the selection process to help us choose regions that have geographic diversity and national impact.
 Many of the National Fund regions are already home to significant EDA initiatives, such as involvement in the Investing in Manufacturing Communities Partnership (Greater Milwaukee and Washington’s Puget Sound) and the Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative (Greater Cincinnati and Greater Pittsburgh).